 I don’t know about you, but I love it when I find a little gem that’s been left by someone else!

-2. Check charity shop windows for sales
+2. Be on the lookout for charity shop sales

 That’s right, even charity shops have sales!